PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 13. Fax

-It's possible to list the fax numbers list by asc or desc.
+It's possible to sort by fax asc or desc and search by fax.

 15. Enabled